-Really, writing harsh/critical reviews is where I feel that I shine as a writer and reviewer.
+Really, writing harsh/critical reviews is where I feel that I shine as a reviewer.
 I’m not good at being nice and heaping praise.
 And certainly, my kinder reviews are not getting the same traction as my more ranty ones.

 I think there’s probably a whole psychological element to my life and personality that could be dissected because of this, but I don’t feel like holding up that goddamn mirror right now, if ever.

 My inability to express any emotion that could be seen a vulnerable aside, this is probably one of my favourite books in the series so far.

 It really feels like all things Charley came together in a very purposeful way after a few less impressive instalments in books 7, 8 and kind of 9, too.
 This was classic Charley, but elevated.